atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

 The following options are available:

-- `-t` - Delete Terraform state files
+- `-t` - Delete Terraform state files for all installed environment in the same region using the same AWS account.
 - `-c <config_file_path>` - Pass a custom configuration file to uninstall the environment provisioned by it.

 !!!info "Uninstallation using default and custom configuration files"